manshuv/servicenow-notes/docs/acl.md

 # ServiceNow Access Control Rules (ACLs)

-Access Control Rules (ACLs) in ServiceNow are used to control access to records, fields, and tables.
+Access Control Rules (ACLs) in ServiceNow are used to control access to tables, fields and records.
 They determine what users can and cannot do with data in the system.

 ## What role is needed to create ACLs?